 Superman villain Hank Henshaw / Cyborg-Superman has long been a Death Seeker, as his origin story was a take on the Fantastic FourGone Horribly Wrong, and he was forced to see his friends and loved ones die while knowing he truly couldn't.
 After joining the Sinestro Corps, it looks like he might finally get his wish, and he thanks those who are about to kill him.
 Then his servants find his disembodied head floating in space, and as they begin the process to reconstruct him, he sheds a single tear...

-In the Spider-Man books recently, Kraven the Hunter has become such a character, being brought back to life by his ex-wife, in a flawed ritual that has made him more like an undead.
-He wasn't exactly happy about it.
+In the Spider-Man books, Kraven the Hunter has become such a character, being brought back to life by his ex-wife Sasha in a flawed ritual that has made him more like an undead.
+He wasn't exactly happy about it, and ended up killing her and most of the people she worked with.

 The Punisher MAX story Six Hours to Kill.
 At the end of the six hours, he's just annoyed, wondering why the hell he isn't dead yet, and when he feels it coming he calls it the most beautiful thing ever.
 And then the people who killed him bring him back.
 He says he wakes up and realises he's still in hell.